Delicious Lilikoi fruit – delicious passion fruit, sweet and savory recipes

 Lilikoi produces fruit year-round but has a big flush during the summer season when one plant can bear hundreds of fruits.

-Here’s a video showing the inside and taste of a raw lilikoi below
+Here’s a video showing the inside and taste of a raw lilikoi below and how truly flavor filled this fruit is.

 Pin and save this post for later